crufter/nocrud/README.md

 ### Fundamental concepts

-You can make your way trough nocrud without fancy GUI navigation by understanding two of the main concepts: **resources** and **verbs** acting on them.
+You can make your way trough noCrud without fancy GUI navigation by understanding two of the main concepts: **resources** and **verbs** acting on them.

 #### Resources